Edward Kelley: With Dee in England

 Kelley approached John Dee in 1582.
 Dee had already been trying to contact angels with the help of a scryer, or crystal-gazer, but he had not been successful.
 Kelley professed the ability to do so, and impressed Dee with his first trial.
 Kelley became Dee's regular scryer or medium.
 Dee and Kelley devoted huge amounts of time and energy to these "spiritual conferences".
 From 1582 to 1589, Kelley's life was closely tied to Dee's.
 In those seven years, they conducted conferences or seances, including "prayers for enlightenment... in the spirit of Dee's ecumenical hopes that alchemy and angelic knowledge would heal the rift of Christendom".
 Dee also believed that the angels held knowledge that would aid the English in their discoveries of new and uncharted lands on Earth.

 Kelley married a widow, Jane (or Joanna) Cooper of Chipping Norton (1563–1606).
 He helped educate her two children: the girl, future poet Westonia, later described him as a 'kind stepfather' and noted how he took her in after the deaths of her two grandmothers.
 Kelley had also hired a Latin tutor for her, named John Hammond (Johannes Hammonius in Latin).

-About a year after entering into Dee's service, Kelley appeared with an alchemical book (The Book of Dunstan) and a quantity of a red powder which, Kelley claimed, he and a certain John Blokley had been led to by a "spiritual creature" at Northwick Hill.
+About a year after entering into Dee's service, Kelley appeared with an alchemical book (The Book of Dunstan) and a quantity of a red powder which, Kelley said, he and a certain John Blokley had been led to by a "spiritual creature" at Northwick Hill.
 (Accounts of Kelley's finding the book and the powder in the ruins of Glastonbury Abbey were first published by Elias Ashmole, but are contradicted by Dee's diaries.)
 With the powder (whose secret was presumably hidden in the book) Kelley believed he could prepare a red "tincture" which would allow him to transmute base metals into gold.
 He reportedly demonstrated its power a few times over the years, including in Bohemia (present Czech Republic) where he and Dee resided for many years.